 Where a company supplies valuations or forecasts responsibility for their accuracy lies entirely with the company.

-Where the officer is unable to give a favourable response to a request for an assurance, a brief explanation of the reason will be given.
+Where the officer is unable to give an advance assurance, a brief explanation of the reason will be given.
 But it is entirely the company’s responsibility to decide what amendment, if any, it should make to its proposals.